WHAT THE NANNY GOAT TOLD HER KIDS (CHAPTER 4)

 Some of the buyers around the tail end of the year had bought on credit from the farmers and reneged on paying till late in the New Year.
 The information that later filtered out into the ears of the sellers (and believable too) was that the money the buyers did business with was borrowed from thrift societies and the loans were repaid so contributions could be returned to members but the buyers (who were top-contributing members and also in top positions of these associations) would get the loans back as fresh contributions started in the New Year.

 Grace remembered one jovial and popular buyer, Madam Cash, who owed the Ransoms a large chunk of money for several sacks of cassava flour she carried away on trust.
 She betrayed that trust when other buyers started coming around to the Ransoms and Mr Ransom, with great worry, asked after not seeing her for more than three months, if they heard any news about her.
-Everyone initially wondered if she was sick but then they started sniffing foul play.
+Everyone initially wondered if she was sick but they started sniffing foul play.

 It was at that point Perempe, who often bragged how deep he was into traditional medicine but because of his new-found faith decided to do away with the spiritual aspect, felt highly provoked and decided he might plunge back into the mystical craft.
 And that did rattle Mr Ransom a bit.